 - 7 Cheap Ways to Travel Across Europe – Even with the falling euro, traveling around Europe can still be fairly expensive.
-Here are seven ways to crisscross the continent without breaking the bank.
+Here are seven ways to backpack Europe without breaking the bank.

 - Are Train Passes Worth It? – Everyone traveling to Europe wonders if they will save money by buying a rail pass or if it’s cheaper to buy tickets as they go.
 This detailed post will give you the pros and cons of buying a rail pass!

-- Would You Contiki? – Is a Contiki tour cheaper than solo backpacking?
+- Would You Contiki? – Is a Contiki tour cheaper than backpacking Europe solo?
 Are the tours worth doing?
 Find out more about the costs of solo vs group travel and whether a Contiki tour is right for you.

-- Sailing Around Croatia with Busabout – Busabout is a hugely popular tour company with backpackers.
+- Sailing Around Croatia with Busabout – Busabout is a hugely popular tour company for those backpacking Europe.
 They are especially famous for their Croatia sailing trips.
 Here’s a review of my experience I took with them.

 Step 5: Save Money While Backpacking Europe

-- How to Save Money on Food – While traveling, food often becomes a major expense.
+- How to Save Money on Food – While traveling Europe, food often becomes a major expense.
 Here are some tips for saving money on food so you still can afford a nice meal out every now and then.

-- How to Use the Sharing Economy to Save Money – The rise of the sharing economy has made traveling across Europe so much easier and cheaper.
-This post lists all my favorite ridesharing, housesharing, and local meeting websites so you can get off the tourist trail and experience day-to-day life with locals!
+- How to Use the Sharing Economy to Save Money – The rise of the sharing economy has made backpacking Europe so much easier and cheaper.
+This post lists all my favorite ridesharing, house sharing local meeting websites so you can get off the tourist trail and experience day-to-day life with locals!